Meenasajjan17/assessments_001/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-# Expected Output of the project can be seen in "./screenprints" folder
+## Expected Output of the project can be seen in "./screenprints" folder

-# Test Data can Be generated using c# module.
+## Test data can Be generated using c# module.

 File: ./src/api/sample_data_generation.txt
 Step 01: Create a C# project